mdeber/browser_shot_plotter/README.md

 * `shot_scalebar()` for adding an automatically-sized and labeled scalebar

-The above functions will all produce data on identical x-axes, and the `patchwork` packaing will align them for us:
+The above functions will all produce data on identical x-axes, and the `patchwork` package will align them for us:

 ``` r
 shot_genearrow(region, my_genelist, gene_names = my_genelist$symbol) +